wp-plugins/mailchimp-top-bar/readme.txt

 Have a look at the [Conditional Tags](https://codex.wordpress.org/Conditional_Tags) page for all accepted functions.

-= How to change the color of the toggle icon? =

-You can use the following CSS to change the appearance of the toggle icon.

-`
-#mailchimp-top-bar .mctb-close { color: red; }
-`

 = How to add a name field to the bar? =

 You can use the following code snippet to show a "NAME" field in your bar.